Education & Prevention

 Unpreventable risks include previous heart attack, a family history of heart disease, aging, gender and race.
 With these risk factors it is important to see your doctor regularly to check for early signs of diabetes or changes in blood pressure or cholesterol which can signal onset of heart disease.

 We encourage you to follow up on routine check-ups and screenings to help you live well for years to come.
 Advocate Lutheran General Hospital can help.
-Call us at 847.723.7247 for routine checkups and screenings.
+Call us at 1.855.ONE.HEART (1.855.663.4327) for routine checkups and screenings.

 Key Factors to Keep in Check